borisdj/EFCore.BulkExtensions/README.md

     transaction.Commit();
 }
 ```
-For **SQLite** there are additional properties in BulkConfig: *{ PreserveInsertOrder, SetOutputIdentity }* that for explicit transaction are used in the following way:
+For **SQLite** there are additional properties in BulkConfig: *{ SqliteConnection, SqliteTransaction }* that for explicit transaction are used in the following way:
 ```C#
 using (var connection = (SqliteConnection)context.Database.GetDbConnection())
 {